not-sekiun/PyIris/README.md

 Again, the pip install depends on your operating system.

 # Basic Usage
-Run these in the PyIris folder
+Change directory to the PyIris root folder first.
 ## Running the server in Windows cmd/powershell
 ```py -2 PyIris.py```
 ## Running the server in Linux terminal